HenryMaguire/dimer-code/README.md

 # To do:
-- Incorporate excitation number restriction into the non-secular and secular equations.
 - Test across many parameter regimes.
-- Create a module which loads up datafiles and turns them into good pandas dataframes

 # Notes:
 - I have tested the code and it agrees with the TLS where V=0, mu=0 and everything else is the same.